 Primary Reinforcer Definition

 Primary reinforcers have to do with fulfilling a biological need.
 Things like food, drink, shelter and pleasure are all examples of primary reinforcers.
 An example of primary reinforcement would be giving a dog a treat for sitting down.
+This can be a form of classical conditioning or operant conditioning, the treat being the conditioned reinforcer in the dog training.

 Secondary Reinforcer Definition

 Secondary reinforcement occurs when a particular stimulus reinforces a certain behavior via association with a primary reinforcer.
 Let's say you’re training your dog to sit.
 Every time you utter the command “sit” and he responds by sitting down, you give him a treat as a reward and tell him “good boy.”
 You are using the food as a primary reinforcer.
 With time and after many repetitions, you give him less food but always follow up with the praise.
 Occasionally, you may even skip the treat and leave the praise, and the dog will still respond to the command.
 The praise “good dog” in this case became a secondary reinforcer.
+Through behavior analysis, we can see that the dog associates a reward with the command, making “good dog” the new conditioned stimuli.

-Most human reinforcers are secondary.
+Most human reinforcers in human behavior are secondary.
 These include money, good grades in school, tokens, stars and stickers and praise.
 Money is a secondary reinforcer because it can be used to purchase primary reinforcers such as food and clothing.
 Secondary reinforcement is a powerful tool for behavior modification in children.
 Parents and teachers give out praise, toys, stars and stickers to reward desirable behavior and increase the likelihood of it happening again.

 Advantages of Secondary Reinforcement